-Potential residual impact Receptor Assessment Proposed mitigation and monitoring measure(s) and reporting community mainly composed of widely scattered echinoderms.
-Where there was hard rock substrates observed in the study, a low-diversity encrusting community of serpulid worms, bryozoans, coralline algae and E. esculentus were found and therefore the rocky habitat was assigned to the CR.MCR.EcCr.FaAlCr biotope.
+Potential impact Receptor Assessment of residual effect(s) Proposed mitigation and monitoring measure(s) and reporting community mainly composed of widely scattered echinoderms.
+Where there was hard rock substrates observed in the study, a low-diversity encrusting community of serpulid worms, bryozoans, coralline algae and E. esculentus were found and therefore the rocky habitat was assigned to the CR.MCR.EcCr.FaAlCr biotope 2 .
 Underwater noise from mooring system installation leading to disturbance Cetaceans Seals Basking sharks The preferred mooring solution is drag embedment anchors or gravity-based foundations therefore no drilling is required.
-No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC.
+No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC system.

-Operation and ma nintenance Displacement of marine mammals, basking sharks and seabirds due to the presence of the array Marine mammals, basking shark and seabirds The introduction of new structures into the environment has the potential to displace marine mammals, basking sharks and seabirds from the immediate surrounding area.
-The presence and operation of a single M100P WEC and its associated anchors and moorings with an overall footprint of 0.05 Km2 is highly unlikely to adversely affect marine through mammals, basking shark and seabirds which will still be able to inhabit and pass the area.
-No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC.
-Underwater noise from WEC operation leading to disturbance Cetaceans Seals Basking sharks There is no risk of injury or death from underwater noise generated by a single operating WEC.
-No specific mitigation or monitoring is proposed in relation to this impact during the deployment and operation of the M100P WEC.
+The introduction of new structures into the environment has the potential to displace Displacement of marine mammals, basking sharks and seabirds due to the presence of the arrayMarine mammals, basking shark and seabirds from the immediate surrounding area.No specific mitigation is proposed in relation to this impact and operation of the M100P WEC system and its associated mooring system/subsurface systems with an overall footprint of 0.05 Km2 is highly unlikely to adversely affect marine through mammals, basking shark and seabirds which will still be able to inhabit and pass the area.No specific mitigation is proposed in relation to this impact and operation of the M100P WEC system. ct during the deployment